magento/magento2-page-builder/docs/how-to/how-to-add-appearance.md

 ```
 _Use _module.less for import statements_

+## Example Module

+An example module for this topic is available for download in the [pagebuilder-examples repository](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderBannerAppearance).

 ## Conclusion

 Using appearances to extend Page Builder's native content types represents one of Page Builder's best practices for creating a variety of new content building blocks based on existing content types.
-We hope this topic has helped adequately describe this best practice.

-## Example Module

-An example module for this topic is available for download in the [pagebuilder-examples repository](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderBannerAppearance).